-Schulman appeared sympathetic toward the appearance of dignity in national constitutions and international declarations since the end of World War II.20 He pointed out, however, that its use in these documents suggested a "floor of decency" below which none of us should descend in our treatment of each other.
+Schulman appeared sympathetic toward the appearance of dignity in national constitutions and international declarations since the end of World War II.
+He pointed out, however, that its use in these documents suggested a "floor of decency" below which none of us should descend in our treatment of each other.
 Schulman argued that this idea of a standard of decentness is conceptually different from Macklin's argument that respect for persons is sufficient for bioethics.
-Respect for persons, according to Schulman, is not the same as arguing for equal dignity of all human beings, a dignity that is essential and inviolable.20 is any single aspect of respecting someone that should govern the behavior of forensic psychiatrists at all times and in all circumstances" (Ref.
+Respect for persons, according to Schulman, is not the same as arguing for equal dignity of all human beings, a dignity that is essential and inviolable.

+Alec Buchanan has contributed to clarifying this distinction between respect for persons and respect for dignity, and he has done so in addressing forensic psychiatrists specifically.
+He raised an important question for forensic psychiatrists: ". . . whether there is any single aspect of respecting someone that should govern the behavior of forensic psychiatrists at all times and in all circumstances" (Ref.
 21, p 12).
 He concluded that it was respecting human dignity.
-Buchanan used the illustration of the enslaved, who might well live in conditions where their autonomy and welfare were respected as much as those of free persons.21 In that situation, the condition of the enslaved is still an affront to their human dignity because their human worth is being denied.
+Buchanan used the illustration of the enslaved, who might well live in conditions where their autonomy and welfare were respected as much as those of free persons.
+In that situation, the condition of the enslaved is still an affront to their human dignity because their human worth is being denied.
 Here again, enslaving someone is behavior that falls below Schulman's floor of decency.